 Practical tips to use productivity tools for Research paper writing.

 Citation style is one of the most frequently asked questions from graduate students.
 Before citing sources, please check with your professor to see if a particular style is required.

-2. American Psychological Association (APA) Style
+1. American Psychological Association (APA) Style

-APA Style Manual Holdings in MLIC
+APA Style Manual Holdings in the MLIC

-3. CHICAGO Style
+2. CHICAGO Style

-The Chicago Manual of Style presents two basic documentation systems, the humanities style (notes and bibliography) and the author date system.
+The Chicago Manual of Style presents two basic documentation systems, the humanities style (notes and bibliography) and the author-date system.
 For information about preferred style, please check first with your professor.

-Chicago Style Manual Holdings in MLIC
+Chicago Style Manual Holdings in the MLIC